BamaComputationalBiology/SIDR/README.md

 Also prints fulldata.txt which includes the Sequence_Name, Label, GC_Content, and Coverage for each contig/sequence.

+### Sample Data
+Sample data too large to upload to Github.
+Created a Box Drive with it.

 ### Example command:
 > SIDR2.0 -f contigs.fasta -t /path/to/NCBI_Taxdump/ -b blast.out -c nematoda -n 3 -a reads.bam